What makes Hodie et Cras Different?

 Meet the Founder

 As a high school student deeply passionate about Classics, I created Hodie et Cras because I saw a gap—high school students rarely get the chance to engage with Classics at a serious academic level before college.
-This event changes that.
+This initative changes that.

 My background in Latin, art history, and archival research, along with my work with museum curation and classical scholarship, showed me how Classics is more than just memorizing ancient texts—it’s about interpretation, discovery, and making connections across time.